At 92 years old, Nancy loved living at home — or at least she thought she did.

 Look First, Talk Later

-Before Katz and Dannenberg wanted to broach the topic of assisted living with their mom, they wanted to research their options.
-They knew they wanted to find a place near Katz, who lives in Massachusetts and their mom’s primary caregiver.
+Before Paula and Carol wanted to broach the topic of assisted living with their mom, they wanted to research their options.
+They knew they wanted to find a place near Paula, who lives in Massachusetts and their mom’s primary caregiver.

 In addition to asking friends for referrals, the sisters did a lot of online research and toured numerous facilities.

-“We had tours, and then we went back for double tours,” Katz says.
+“We had tours, and then we went back for double tours,” Paula says.
 “We ate meals at the facilities.
 We talked to residents, not just the staff and the Marketing Directors.”

 When they stepped into The Arbors at Chicopee, they knew they had found the right place for Nancy.
 Not only was it bright and sunny, but the sisters felt a familial connection to The Arbors.